GaboonGrabber Scenario: Financial Compliance Crisis

 Hook

-“It’s Tuesday morning at RegionalBank, and the quarterly board meeting just ended with one clear message: the upcoming federal examination must go perfectly.
+“It’s Tuesday morning at Continental Securities Group, and the quarterly board meeting just ended with one clear message: the upcoming federal examination must go perfectly.
 With just four weeks to prepare, every department is scrambling to demonstrate compliance improvements.
 But yesterday, several staff members reported computer slowdowns, and the IT help desk has been fielding calls about new ‘audit software’ that appeared after staff responded to what seemed like legitimate regulatory security requirements.”

 Initial Symptoms to Present: